DukeIsCreating/build-a-wheel/docs/index.md

 ### Do I Really Need a Cutting Machine?

-You do not need a cutting machine to build the core wheel if:

-- You have some other means of satisfactorily cutting the felt to dampen the strut rollers.
+You do not need a cutting machine to build the core wheel if you have some other means of satisfactorily cutting the felt to dampen the strut rollers.
-- You have no interest in the Vintage/Classic gold trim package for the wheel.

-A cutting machine may still come in very handy for making artwork to go on the wheel.
+A cutting machine may still come in very handy for making artwork to go on the wheel, though.

 ## General Assembly